nf-core/phaseimpute/docs/output.md

 <summary>Output files</summary>

 - `prep_panel/panel/`
-  - `*.vcf.gz`: A vcf for the prepared reference panel.
+  - `*.vcf.gz`: The reference panel vcf after all the preprocessing is done.
   - `*.tbi*`: A tbi for the prepared reference panel.

 </details>

-A directory containing the final phased and prepared panel per chromosome.
+A directory containing the reference panel per chromosome after preprocessing.
+The files will be normalized if the flag `--normalize` is used (with `_normalized` suffix).
+The files will have their allele frequency computed if the flaq `--compute_freq` is used (with `_fixup` suffix).
+The files will be phased if the flag `--phase` is used (with `_phased` suffix).

 ### Haplegend directory